 We have original equipment manufacturer agreements with Dell and Hitachi Data Systems and a reseller agreement with Dell.
 These original equipment manufacturers sell our software applications and in some cases incorporate our data management software into systems that they sell.
 A material portion of our revenues is generated through these arrangements, and we expect this contribution to grow as a percentage of our total revenues in the future.
 However, we have no control over the shipping dates or volumes of systems these original equipment manufacturers ship and they have no obligation to ship systems incorporating our software applications.
 They also have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
-These original equipment manufacturers also could choose to develop their own data management software applications.
+These original equipment manufacturers also could choose to develop their own data management software internally and incorporate those products into their systems instead of our software applications.
 The original equipment manufacturers that we do business with also compete with one another.
-If one of our original equipment manufacturer partners views our arrangement with another original equipment manufacturer as competing with its products, it may decide to stop doing business with us.
+If one of our original equipment manufacturers as competing with its products, it may decide to stop doing business with us.
 Any material decrease in the volume of sales generated by original equipment manufacturers we do business with, as a result of these factors or otherwise, would have a material adverse effect on our revenues and results of operations in future periods.